Professional

 To increase comfort and accelerate healing, rest for at least three days after your tooth extraction, drink lots of fluids, and eat soft foods, like bananas, pudding, and oatmeal.
 Once 24 hours have passed, you should resume brushing and flossing your teeth to prevent the buildup of plaque and bacteria; however, you should continue to exercise caution when brushing near the extraction site.

 If your pain medication isn’t working, you notice soreness or swelling getting worse after three days, or your socket starts bleeding again, call our office for advice.
-You can reach our North Campus office at 416-675-6622 x4166 or our Lakeshore Campus office at 647-351-9755.
+You can reach our North Campus office at 416-675-6622 x4166.

 After Composite Fillings (White Fillings)